Connecting the Dots Looking Back

 As Steve Jobs famously said, “You can’t connect the dots looking forward; you can only connect them looking backwards.”
 This memory is a reminder that each interaction we have, especially with young people and emerging leaders, represents a potentially significant dot in their stories.
 If we can listen intently, be encouraging and look to provide meaningful opportunities for engagement, maybe more people’s dots will connect them to the community.
 Thank you Steve.

-Nanette Fridman, MPP, JD, is founder and principal of Fridman Strategies, a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching for nonprofits.
+Nanette Fridman, MPP, JD, is President of Fridman Strategies, Inc., a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching for nonprofits.
 She is the author of “On Board: What Current and Aspiring Board Members Must Know About Nonprofits & Board Service.”